Salomanuel/bookmarkulum/README.md

 - terrible CSS
 - links to javascripts and stylesheets

+## To Do

 - db/seeds.rb DELETES every Site and every Bookmark every time you seed.
-It's very useful in developing, but be careful with that in production
+It's very useful in developing, but be careful with that in productionj
 - put the BITLY_API_KEY in an ENV variable, somehow
+- add errors messages when #shortener fails
+    - when the site does not exists
+- validate URL syntax